huggingface/blog/getting_the_most_out_of_LLMs.md

 **Output**:
 ```
-17.503968238830566
+15.219234466552734
 ```

 Significantly less!
-We're down to just 17.5 GBs and could therefore run this model on consumer GPUs like the 4090.
+We're down to just a bit over 15 GBs and could therefore run this model on consumer GPUs like the 4090.
 We're seeing a very nice gain in memory efficiency and more or less no degradation to the model's output.
 However, we can also notice a slight slow-down during inference.